Your Puppy Handbook

 Grooming

-sessions will help your puppy look forward to one-on-one time with your undivided attention.
+You must however establish that grooming time is NOT playtime.
+Short frequent grooming sessions will help your puppy look forward to one-on-one time with your undivided attention.

-grooming sessions by rewarding them with small tasty treats.
+You might encourage good behaviour, as well as your puppy’s positive anticipation of grooming sessions by rewarding them with small tasty treats and praise.
 Only reward puppy if they display calm and patient behaviour during grooming sessions.
 Keeping up with regular grooming sessions during your puppy’s development will ensure that grooming does not become an unpleasant chore once your Scottie has matured.
 By establishing that grooming is a “good thing” you can avoid grooming sessions which become a war of wills or tug-o-war later on.
-Once your Scottie is comfortable and calm during grooming sessions you can drop back to brushing between one and three or more sessions a week or as required.
+Once your Scottie is comfortable and calm during grooming sessions you can drop back to brushing between one and three times a week.

 Neutering